pinecoders/pinecoders.github.io/techniques/script_description/README.md

 ### Tags in Comments
 Note that the only tags interpreted in comments posted on TradingView publications are links to TV publications and chart snapshots, and Pine code block tags.
-As in descriptions, links to TV publications and snapshots do not require using `[chart]...[/chart]` tags; you can simply paste the link in the comment.
+As in descriptions, links to TV publications and snapshots do not require using `[chart]...[/chart]` tags; you can simply paste the link in the comment, which will render as an image.

 ### AutoHotkey Macros
 We use these AutoHotkey macros to help us with tags: